owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 > **Definitely false:** in the next state, it must always be the case that B is
 > greater than C, but B=13 and C=15 in state 6

-But we could also draw a diagram, using information from the collected states:
+But with some tweaks we could also draw a diagram, using the `Problem` tree and the collected states:

 <object data="/assets/ltl-error-reporting/always.svg" type="image/svg+xml" width="540px">
     <img src="/assets/ltl-error-reporting/always.svg" width="540px" />